by Bill McBride on 12/22/2016 08:33:00 AM

 There were no special factors impacting this week's initial claims.
 This marks 94 consecutive weeks of initial claims below 300,000, the longest streak since 1970.

 The following graph shows the 4-week moving average of weekly claims since 1971.

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 263,250.
-This is the lowest level in over 40 years.
+The four-week average of weekly unemployment claims increased to 263,750.

-This was below the consensus forecast of 265,000, and the low level of the 4-week average suggests few layoffs.
+This was above the consensus forecast.
+The low level of claims suggests relatively few layoffs.

 Posted by Bill McBride on 12/22/2016 08:33:00 AM